millerk22/emc2-labs/EMC2-Labs-Fall/lab14.rst

 >>> import numpy as np
 >>> import numpy.linalg as la

 Population dynamics is the study of how a population of individuals (like organisms or animals) changes over time.
-This includes studying the ages of the organisms, the number of organisms, and other metrics.
+This includes studying growth, decline, and distribution of the population.

 It is common to model population dynamics with **matrix population models**.
 These matrices model populations of organisms and can be used to learn about the different metrics described above.